A coffee lover's guide to Costa Rica coffee

 Smooth Mountain Coffee (from £10.99)

 Our Smooth Mountain is a mellow blend that’s perfect for all-day drinking and all brewing methods.
-The blend combines Colombian, and Costa Rican beans grown at high mountainous altitudes.
+The blend combines Colombian Coffee, and Costa Rican beans grown at high mountainous altitudes.
 The result is a cup that’s full of flavour with gorgeous aromas and hints of nuttiness.

 “Delicious coffee.
 Really good taste and an excellent coffee to serve to guests.”